Fairfax teen arrested for alleged violent threats

 A teen from Fairfax is due in court in St. Albans City Monday afternoon after being arrested for felony aggravated assault at the grocery store where he works.

 Andrew Tippy, 18, works at the Steeple Market on Main Street in Fairfax.
-Vermont State Police accuse him of threatening people at the store, both verbally and with a knife, just after 1:00 Saturday afternoon.
+Vermont State Police accuse him of threatening people at the store, both verbally and with a knife, just after 1 p.m.
+Saturday.
 The alleged victims reportedly include both customers and co-workers.